chew-z/itunes.vim/README.md

 * Fuzzy searching through iTunes Library with fzf is cool

-* Gathers iTunes Library async (not blocking your work in VIM)
+* Collecting iTunes Library async (not blocking your work in VIM)

-* iTunes Library is cached persistent so you are geting instatnt results also after restarting VIM
+* iTunes Library is cached persistent so you are getting instant results also after restarting VIM

 * Using JavaScript (JXA) as glue to iTunes instead of walking disaster cum enigma that AppleScript is